supcom-machine-learning/learning_sources/README.md

 #Machine learning resources:
 This repository holds the list of learning material that we are finding useful within the activities of the Sup'Com machine learning group.
-The sources will range over MOOCs, blog articles, books, videos, papers, etc.
+The resources range over MOOCs, blog articles, books, videos, papers, etc.

 ###Beginner - Machine learning: